 The properties of ceramics include:

 If silica or sand is heated up to around 16500C it melts to form a tacky, thick viscous liquid which can be moulded and shaped.
 If it is cooled quickly it will form glass.
-Silica is a crystalline solid with a giant structure containing many strong silicon-oxygen bonds, its structure is very similar to that of diamond.
-Once it begins to melt the ordered crystalline structure begins to break down and some of the silicon-oxygen bonds have been broken.
-If this tacky liquid is allowed to cool it will slowly reform its ordered crystalline structure, however if it is cooled quickly this ordered crystalline structure will not have time to form, instead solid glass will form.
-Its structure will be made up of a random arrangement of atoms, it's called a non-crystalline or amorphous structur.
-The structure resembles that of a liquid where the atoms are arranged randomly.
+Silica as mentioned above is a crystalline solid with a giant covalent structure containing many strong silicon-oxygen bonds.
+Once it begins to melt the ordered crystalline structure begins to break down and some of the silicon-oxygen bonds break.
+If this tacky liquid is allowed to cool it will slowly reform its ordered crystalline structure, however if it is cooled quickly this ordered crystalline structure will not have time to form, instead the atoms are arranged in a very disordered random fashion, as found in a liquid, but the atoms are unable to move freely as you might expect in a liquid.
+This arrangement of atoms is called a solid glass.

-To lower the melting point of the silica, calcium carbonate and sodium carbonate are added to the silica.
-These two substances decompose as the temperature rises to give:
+To lower the melting point of the silica used in making glass, calcium carbonate and sodium carbonate are added to the silica.
+These two substances decompose as the temperature inside the oven or kiln begins to rise.
+They decompose to give: